Agreement extensions for Higher Level Stewardship

-How the rules are changing to extend eligible Higher Level Stewardship (HLS) agreements from 2024 for 4 years, and what you need to do.
+How the rules are changing to extend eligible Higher Level Stewardship (HLS) agreements from 2025 and what you need to do.

 Applies to England

-Guidance for existing agreement holders about extensions for eligible Environmental Stewardship (ES) HLS agreements due to expire in 2024.
+Guidance for existing agreement holders about extensions for eligible Environmental Stewardship (ES) HLS agreements, which expired in 2024 or are due to expire in 2025.

 HLS agreement extensions

 On 1 January 2023, all ES agreements were updated to domestic terms and conditions.
-This means that the rules on extending your HLS agreement have changed and you may be eligible to extend your HLS agreement from 2024 for 4 years.
+This means that the rules on extending your HLS agreement have changed and you may be eligible to extend your HLS agreement for 1 or 2 years from 2025.

-Natural England will assess if you meet the criteria and, where appropriate, recommend that the Rural Payments Agency (RPA) offer you an extension to your agreement for 4 years.
+Natural England will assess if you meet the criteria (set out below) and, where appropriate, recommend that the Rural Payments Agency (RPA) offer you an extension to your agreement for 1 or 2 years.

 The extension will run from the end date of your current agreement and will be based on the criteria that was used in previous years.
 You must continue to meet these criteria.